Lombax99/ColdStorageService-XMas23/Sprint0/Cold Storage Service - Natali.md

 2. When the truck is at the INDOOR of the service, the driver uses the _ServiceAcessGUI_ to enter the ticket number and waits until the message **charge taken** (sent by the ColdStorageService) appears on the _ServiceAcessGUI_.
 At this point, the truck should leave the INDOOR.

-3. ==When the service accepts a ticket, the transport trolley reaches the INDOOR, picks up the food, sends the **charge taken** message and then goes to the ColdRoom to store the food.==
+3. When the service accepts a ticket, the transport trolley reaches the INDOOR, picks up the food, sends the **charge taken** message and then goes to the ColdRoom to store the food.

 4. When the deposit action is terminated, the transport trolley accepts another ticket (if any) or returns to HOME.